 Moreover, China’s global role in the COVID-19 crisis has made the inadequacy of the U.S. global hegemony painfully obvious.
 Beijing’s display of solidarity by sending plane- and shiploads of protective masks, testing kits, ventilators, respirators and medical staff, as well as its vast global outreach with offers of knowledge transfer, stands in stark contrast to Washington’s disdain for a “foreign” virus, its unilateral ban on travel for people from its supposedly closest European allies, its inhuman tightening sanctions on coronavirus-infected Iran, and its embarrassing attempt to secure a possible German vaccine “exclusively for the United States.”
 So far, China has been winning the propaganda war by a wide margin.

-The COVID-19 may well become the final nail in the coffin of a rules-based international order.
+COVID-19 may well become the final nail in the coffin of a rules-based international order.
 But it may also give birth to a new phoenix rising from its ashes.
 Much will depend on how Europe, being at the epicenter of this epochal crisis, will confront it, both internally and internationally.
 Coming on the heels of the Eurozone and migration crises, COVID-19 represents yet another opportunity for the European project.
 The Union has always built itself on the ashes of crises, but it has also always done the bare minimum to pull through.
-This half-way turning of crisis into opportunity has been a leitmotif of the European project so far.
+This half-way turning of crisis into opportunity has been the leitmotif of the European project so far.
 This time it may be insufficient.